dannywillems/scala-micro-service-user/README.md

 using PostgreSQL.
 Users are identified by email.

+## Implementation choices.

+- The REST API doesn't give you access to the password.
+The password is never returned.
+It implies that nobody can have access the passwords, even if your API is opened.

 ## REST API

 - `POST /create`: create a user and return the generated ID.